rockharbor/encoding-server/README.md

     WP_PASSWORD="wordpress_password"
     ```

+3. Copy the `plist` file to `/System/Library/LaunchDaemons` and give it the proper permissions: 644 / root:wheel
-3. From the terminal in the directory these scripts are located, run `encoding-server`
+4. From the terminal in the directory these scripts are located, run `encoding-server`

 ## Directory structure